‘Swing Time’, Part One, Chapter 2

 ALONZO

 Anna?
-What is it, Anna my dear?
+Anna, what is it?
 What’s wrong?

 ANNA

 (scared) Danger!
 The danger is coming!
-It’s getting closer and closer and we can’t see it!
+It’s getting closer and closer!
+And we can’t see it!

 ALONZO